collebrusco/flgl/user/README.md

 Add the minGW and make executables to your path and then with Git Bash, run `cmake -G "MinGW Makefiles" .` followed by `make` and build your exe.
 Don't move the exe; create a shortcut if you'd like.

 CMake is also capable of working with Visual Studio and other Windows build systems.
+Google that but if you're into Visual studio you can have CMake generate a solution for you that you can just double click and get into VS's IDE with.
+That'll work with these projects as well